-The programs promote social justice and explores the relationship between the human society and its environment.
+The program promotes social justice and explores the relationship between the human society and its environment.
 We encourage students to build a bridge between administrative studies and environmental consciousness on local, state, regional, national, and international levels.

 The programs provide participants with practical approaches to administrative sciences.
-They involve emperical analysis, theoretical interpretation, conceptual models, assimilations, case studies, group discussions, interpersonal exercises, shared learning, field observation, audio-visual utility, online sessions, and intensive course work.
+They involve analysis, theoretical interpretation, conceptual models, assimilation, case studies, group discussions, interpersonal exercises, shared learning, field observation, audio-visual utility, online sessions, and intensive course work.

-The general purpose of the programs is the administrative training of men and women concerned with the provision of public and nonprofit services.
+The general purpose of the program is the administrative training of men and women concerned with the provision of public and nonprofit services.
 Specifically, the program strives to:

 - Expose participants to a wide range of administrative and managerial problems, processes, practices , and responsibilities involved in providing public, health, and human services.

 - Prepare participants in planning, organizing, staffing, and generally implementing and administering public, health, and human services.